 To investigate the folding pathway of N30, we employed an incremental structure prediction approach.
 We generated a series of AlphaFold predictions for progressively longer segments of the protein sequence, starting from residues 1-4 and incrementally extending to the full-length protein (1-177).
 RMSD values were calculated by comparing each predicted structure to the crystal structure

 Our analysis revealed distinct phases in the predicted folding pathway (Supplementary Figure 44 left).
 Initial predictions for segments 4-30 showed high RMSD values and low pLDDT scores, indicating that secondary structure elements had not yet stabilized.
 As the chain length increased, we observed the formation of the helix 1 (residues 61-76), followed by the helix 2 (residues 81-95).
 Interestingly, when helices 61-76 and 81-95 were modeled without the presence of residues 120-143, they consistently packed more closely together(Supplementary Figure 44 middle)., eliminating the cavity observed in the crystal structure.
-Only when helix 3(120-143) start folding, helix 2 and helix 3 start to separate and form a cavity to accommodate the helix 3(Supplementary Figure 44 right).
+Only when helix 3(120-143) starts folding, helix 2 and helix 3 start to separate and form a cavity to accommodate the helix 3(Supplementary Figure 44 right).

 This finding has important implications for protein structure prediction and design.
 Our results suggest that, at least for some proteins, it's possible to design more complex folding pathways involving threading and knot formation beyond the simple secondary structure stacking commonly observed.
 This expands the potential structural repertoire available for protein engineering and could enable the creation of novel protein folds with unique functions that rely on these complex topological features.